 5. Anticipated timeline of the research project (include approximate dates of arrival and departure for each country as well as regions/districts/states within country)

-6. Name, position of local in-country contact
+6. Name and position of local in-country contact

 7. Letter of endorsement from in-country contact** explaining how this individual can support the applicant’s research on site